 - Strain it into the mixing bowl.
 Scrape off the bottom of the sieve to get all the curd.

 - Wrap it with plastic wrap and cool it to room temperature.
 It should not feel warm or cold when touching it.
-(You can leave the bowl in the fridge to fasten the speed but mix it sometimes to check the temperature.)
+(You can leave the bowl in the fridge to speed up the process, but mix it sometimes to check the temperature.)

 Why is my lemon cream filling loose?